Yoric/ronin-time-bureaucrats/chapter1.md

 # The Bureaucracy

-Nobody remembers exactly in which year the Cosmic Snafu took place, but people generally agree that it was on a September, or perhaps on a Saturday afternoon.
-Also, it involved blowing up the Universe, which made pretty much everybody unhappy, except for a few people who had been waiting for this opportunity to loudly exclaim "I told you so", and even them were not happy for long.
+Nobody remembers exactly in which year the Great Snafu took place, but people generally agree that it was on a September, or perhaps on a Saturday afternoon.
+Also, it involved blowing up the Universe, which made pretty much everybody unhappy, except for a few people who had been waiting for this opportunity to loudly exclaim "I told you so", and even they were not happy for long.

 So, when the Universe was rebooted "with a 99.999% confidence value", the House of Smiling Hands was barred from Time Travel indefinitely and the Agency for Preservation of Space-Time Continuity was created.
 Brave Agents dashing around time and space in their Continuum Indirections, fighting off mad scientists, resolving the Y2K bugs before they could overwrite the Universe, bodyguarding baby Adolf Hitler and generally maintaining the status quo.